Summit Primary Care

 Low back pain is the most common pain condition experienced by adults.
 This condition affects 40% of adults between the ages of 18 and 44 and ranks as one of the top reasons for missing time at work.
 Summit Primary Care’s experienced team offers comprehensive care for low back pain, including multimodal treatments that ease the pain and help you regain an active lifestyle.
-To get relief from low back pain, call one of the offices in Denver, Colorado Springs, or Pueblo, Colorado, or schedule an appointment online today.
+To get relief from low back pain, call one of the offices in Denver, Colorado Springs, La Junta, or Pueblo, Colorado, or schedule an appointment online today.

 Low back pain often develops due to an acute injury that pulls a muscle or ligament.
 These soft tissues frequently suffer strains and sprains during athletic activities and everyday actions like twisting, lifting, and stretching.